-- 10.4.1 Licensed financial and corporate service providers are financial institutions for AML purposes pursuant to the FTRA and subject to supervision by the Inspector of FCSPs where such services involve the licensees facilitating the movement of funds into, through, around and out of, the financial system on behalf of clients. - The business activity that is carried out under a financial and corporate service providers' licence should also be distinct and separate from the general legal practice as well as the prescribed financial services of the firm under section 3 (1) (h) of the FTRA See Fig. 3 below.
+- 10.4.1 Licensed financial and corporate service providers are financial institutions for AML purposes pursuant to the FTRA and subject to supervision by the Inspector of FCSPs where such services involve the licensees facilitating the movement of funds into, through, around and out of, the financial system on behalf of clients. - 10.4.2 The business activity that is carried out under a financial and corporate service providers' licence should also be distinct and separate from the general legal practice as well as the prescribed financial services of the firm under section 3 (1) (h) of the FTRA See Fig .
+3 below.

-Fig. 3: Graphic Illustration of a Law Firm's Obligations under the AML Laws.
+Fig. 3: Graphic Illustration of an Accounting firm's Obligations under the AML Laws.